Set up monitoring before your Proxmox host melts down at 2am.

 AlertManager = Where alerts go

-- Routes to Telegram, Slack, email, whatever
+- Routes alerts by label to Telegram, Slack, email, etc

-- Groups similar alerts (so you don’t get 50 spam messages)
+- Groups similar alerts to prevent spam

 - Deduplicates and silences repeats

-- Slack optional for team notifications
+- Slack optional for teams

-- Two-tier alerts: warning (80-85%) and critical (90-95%)
+- Two tiers: warning (80-85%) and critical (90-95%)

 This setup focuses on monitoring the Proxmox host infrastructure only, not individual VMs/LXCs.